 Here are some of the pests/diseases that might harm your grown white sage and some ways on how to manage them:

 - Aphids: Remove aphids by a direct stream of water sprayed in the plant.
-You can also use other predators such as ants to keep the aphids away.
+You can also use other predators to keep the aphids away.
 To do this, put a sticky band around the base of the stem to attract the ants (this is available in local nurseries).

 - Whiteflies: You can either vacuum the insects or spray them with water.